 Now that we have identified each step as either value added or wasteful, it is easier to optimize the process.
 There are two ways to optimize the process, to reduce cycle time of the value added steps, and to eliminate waste.
 Certainly automating using a BPM software will reduce that cycle time, but by removing entire steps of the process that are deemed wasteful, you will experience a greater cost and time savings.

 So this new year, I encourage you to reevaluate your processes and become lean.
 Do feel free to share your thoughts in the comment section below.
-Follow Princeton Blue on Facebook, LinkedIn, Twitter & Google+ to get BPM-specific updates regularly.
+Follow Princeton Blue on LinkedIn and Twitter to get updates regularly.